OWASP/owasp.github.io/_posts/2024-03-01-iot-security-testing-guide.md

 Based on these characteristics, a potential attacker could be described as follows:

 * They could try to attack the camera locally via the local network or a wireless interface of the camera.
 The attacker model describes this as *physical access level 2 (PA-2) "local access"*.
 * They could be anyone visiting the area that the camera is installed in.
-They are not associated with either the manufacturer or operator of the camera nor do they need to have any registered account etc. This is called *logical access level 1 (LA-1) "unauthenticated access"* in the attacker model.
+They are not associated with either the manufacturer or operator of the camera nor do they need to have any registered account etc. This is called *authorization access level 1 (AA-1) "unauthenticated access"* in the attacker model.